nikitavoloboev/data/docs/programming-languages/ruby/rails.md

 - [Simplify your model code in Rails by avoiding association pollution (2022)](https://calebhearth.com/association-pollution)
 - [Security Best Practices for Your Rails Application (2022)](https://blog.appsignal.com/2022/10/05/security-best-practices-for-your-rails-application.html)
 - [ViewComponent in the Wild: building modern Rails front ends (2022)](https://evilmartians.com/chronicles/viewcomponent-in-the-wild-building-modern-rails-frontends)
+- [RouteTranslator](https://github.com/enriclluelles/route_translator) - Gem to allow you to manage the translations of your app routes with a simple dictionary format.